 Some volunteer opportunities are age-specific.
 If a teen creates an account using a fake birthdate, this will preclude the teen from signing up for events or projects that he/she could otherwise be eligible to volunteer for.

 To create an account, scroll over the “Volunteer” tab, click “Create Account” and enter your information.
 Note that your email address will be your User ID.
 You will also be able to add your family members on this page.
-A unique Volunteer ID is automatically assigned to each volunteer who has an account.
+A unique (numeric) Volunteer ID is automatically assigned to each volunteer.
+This Volunteer ID can be used to sign in electronically for specific volunteer opportunities at a City site or facility.

 The account holder must be an adult.
-Minors who want to volunteer must be part of their parent’s or guardian’s account (and NOT a group leader’s account).
+Minors who want to volunteer must be part of their parent’s or guardian’s account (and NOT a group leader’s account, e.g., Girl Scout troops).

 If you already have an account, scroll over the “Volunteer” tab and click “Log In” to enter your User ID (email address) and password.